Ratnavel Pandian Subbiah: Online Gaming Order

 Subbiah, sitting as a Judge of Madras High Court, refused to stay ordinance banning Online Gambling Games.
 This order was passed on a petition challenging the Ordinance.
 The Ordinance was passed, when many youth and students have lost their earning through online Gaming.
 It was argued on the side of the Petitioner that Rummy is a game of wit.
 But, the Ordinance already made clear that the online Gaming spoiled the life of youngsters.
 Following that object for which the Ordinance was promulgated, Subbiah had dismissed the plea.

 Right to Education Order

-A challenge was made by CBSC Schools Under the Right to Education Act that the State Government has no right to interfere with the collection of fee.
+A challenge was made by CBSE Schools Under the Right to Education Act that the State Government has no right to interfere with the collection of fee.
 Subbiah, as a member in the Bench, ruled that the State Government is having right to reimburse the Fee Collected under Section 25 of the Right to Education Act.
 This Act provides free education for the Weaker Section Students, in All Schools and every School should reserve 25% of the total seat for the free education for the Weaker Section Students.
 All private unaided schools were fixing their own fee structure, till the year 2009.
 But, after the Court order, the fee structure was regularized.